SystemRDL/PeakRDL-regblock/test/README.md

 # Test organization

-The goal for this test infrastructre is to make it easy to add small-standalone testcases, with minimal repetition/boilerplate code that is usually present in SystemVerilog testbenches.
+The goal for this test infrastructure is to make it easy to add small-standalone testcases, with minimal repetition/boilerplate code that is usually present in SystemVerilog testbenches.

-To accomplish this, Jinja templates are used extensively to generate the resulting ``tb.sv`` file, as well as assist in dynamic testcase parameterization.
+To accomplish this, Jinja templates are used extensively to generate the resulting `tb.sv` file, as well as assist in dynamic testcase parameterization.